-World Eating Disorders Action Day was begun as a kernel of an idea amongst a handful of parent and affected people activists from the virtual advocacy group International Eating Disorders Action in November 2015 and quickly gained support and interest across the globe.
-The small group decided that there was a need for ONE DAY across the globe to raise awareness about eating disorders, dispel myths and ‘change the face’ of eating disorders by embracing the diverse groups who are affected and unite activists on a shared platform across the globe.
-Within a matter of weeks World Eating Disorders Action Day was born!
+World Eating Disorders Action Day began as a kernel of an idea amongst a handful of parent and affected people activists from the virtual advocacy group International Eating Disorders Action in November 2015 and quickly gained support and interest across the globe.
+The small group decided that there was a need for ONE DAY across the globe to raise awareness about eating disorders, dispel myths, and ‘change the face’ of eating disorders by embracing the diverse groups who are affected and unite activists on a shared platform across the globe.
+Within a matter of weeks, World Eating Disorders Action Day was born!

 World Eating Disorders Action Day now boasts close to 200 organizations from 40 countries with groups requesting to join daily.
-We have presence on Facebook, Twitter, Instagram, LinkedIn and YouTube and a vibrant website with detailed information about the Day and how to Get Involved.
-We have published over 40 blog posts from leading thinkers in the field, showing state of the art research and program findings, culturally and globally diverse experiences of eating disorders and hopeful personal stories.
+We have a presence on Facebook, Twitter, Instagram, LinkedIn, and YouTube, as well as a vibrant website with detailed information about the Day and how to Get Involved.
+We have published over 40 blog posts from leading thinkers in the field, showing state of the art research and program findings, culturally and globally diverse experiences of eating disorders, and hopeful personal stories.

 The World ED Day community survey was developed by several members of the Steering Committee and launched in April 2016.
 Herein are the results of the survey.
 We thank Kristine Vazzano, World ED Day Steering Committee and AED Advocacy Committee representative for developing and managing the survey implementation and Rachel Presskreischer from National Eating Disorders Association (NEDA) for doing the analysis and pulling the results together.
 The results will be used to help develop the overarching NINE GOALS statement that will be released on June 2, 2016.

-The following includes summary data and fill-in answers from the 10 question survey posted on the World ED Day website.
-There are tables and graphs of the quantitative data followed the write in answers.
+The following includes summary data and fill-in answers from the 10-question survey posted on the World ED Day website.
+There are tables and graphs of the quantitative data followed by the write-in answers.
 After reviewing the responses, 92% came from the United States (61%) and the UK/ some Commonwealth countries.
 This makes sense given we have heavier presence in these countries, and that the survey was written in English.
 In order to give some broader meaning to the numbers, the tables include breakdowns by number of respondents from one of the aforementioned countries and Mexico (the other largest responding country).
 The graphs were generated using the total number of responses.

 Although the dominance of answers from the United States does skew the responses, it is exciting to see that there were respondents from over 30 countries.

-For the fill-in answers answers are groups thematically.
-For one of the questions there were 500+ responses, thus a keyword search pulled out some of the most commonly occurring terms, those numbers are included.
+For the fill-in answers, answers are grouped thematically.
+For one of the questions there were 500+ responses, thus a keyword search pulled out some of the most commonly occurring terms; those numbers are included.
 The qualitative responses to the survey are also very powerful and presented here in total.

-The results cannot be truly generalized as the respondents are a self selected group, those with internet access and use Facebook or Twitter and thus saw the advertisement, and those generally already interested in the eating disorders advocacy world.
+The results cannot be truly generalized as the respondents are a self-selected group, those with internet access who use Facebook or Twitter and thus saw the advertisement, and those generally already interested in the eating disorders advocacy world.

 Thank you for your participation and we hope you find the results interesting and helpful.